dafny-lang/rfcs/0003-for-each.md

 The semantics of both of these features depend on defining an enumeration order for any enumerable quantifier domain.
-The logic for enumerating the values of variables bound by quantification at runtime already exists, to support compiling features such as assign-such-that statements and set comprehensions, but the semantics of these existing features do not depend on this ordering.
+The logic for enumerating the values of variables bound by quantification at runtime already exists, to support compiling features such as assign-such-that statements (i.e. using `:|`) and set comprehensions, but the semantics of these existing features do not depend on this ordering.

-By far the most common domain for either feature will be `x in c && P(x)`, where `c` is a builtin collection type that determines the order, and `P(x)` will only filter the enumeration and not affect the ordering.
+By far the most common domain for either feature will be `x in c && P(x)`, where `c` is a builtin collection type that determines the order, and `P(x)` will only filter the enumeration and not affect the ordering (and will most often be ommitted entirely).
 If `c` is a sequence, it contributes the obvious ordering.
 If `c` is a set or multiset, however, the ordering is deterministic but under-specified.
 That is, it will be the same for each enumeration of the same value within the same execution of the same program, but the verifier will have no information about this ordering, only that all values are eventually produced exactly once.
-We expect a common pattern will be to create a sequence holding the elements of a set and then sort this sequence, at which point this result WILL be fully deterministic.
+We expect a common pattern will be to create a sequence holding the elements of a set and then sort this sequence, at which point this result WILL be fully deterministic and understood by the verifier.

 The general rules for ordering are syntax-driven, recursively defined for any boolean expression.
 A sketch of these rules is provided in the following section, but should not be relevant for Dafny users except for unusual cases.
 Fortunately, if a user misunderstands these rules and attempts to assert a property that does not actually hold, the verifier will at least flag this explicitly.
-Ideally, Dafny IDE would provide hover text with information about how a particular domain is ordered when relevant, just as *** TODO ***
+Ideally, Dafny IDE would provide hover text with information about how a particular domain is ordered when relevant, just as the current language server highlights selected triggers for a quantification.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation